Five Primary Principles Defining Islam

 Go about wherever you may; you are set free.

 His pardon was granted despite the Meccan’s 18 years of persecution and torture of Muslims.
 He could have easily persecuted the Meccans—he had the upper hand, and persecution was the norm.
 His compassionate and forgiving nature reduced all ills and injuries he and his people afflicted, to nothing.
 It is no wonder why Allah ascribed Muhammad in the Qur’an as ‘mercy to the worlds.’

 And We have not sent you (O Muhammad), but as a mercy

 Muhammad’s Missionary Trip to Al-Taif

 In al-Ta’if the Prophet was turned down by its three leaders.
 One leader said to him, “If God sent you, I will tear down the suspensions of the Ka’ba.
 The second leader told him, “Couldn’t God find anyone else other than you to send?
-The third leader refused to meet with the Prophet, but sent his servant with this message, “I do not ask to speak to you, for if you are a messenger from God as you claim, then you are too great of a person for me to speak, and if you are a liar, it is not befitting for me to talk to you.”
-Al-Bidayah wa al-Nihayah
+The third leader refused to meet with the Prophet.
+He sent with his servant this message, “I do not ask to speak to you.
+Because, if you are a messenger of God as you claim, then you are too great of a person for me to speak, and if you are a liar, it is not befitting for me to talk to you.” -Al-Bidayah wa al-Nihayah

 O my God, unto You I complain of my weakness, of my helplessness and

 of my lowliness before men.
 O Most Merciful of the merciful, You are Lord

 of the weak.
 And You are my Lord.
 Into whose hands will You entrust me?

 Onto some far off stranger who will ill-treat me?
 Or onto a foe whom You